-At this year’s AnimeJapan, one of the biggest anime events in the country, The Irregular at Magic High School The Movie: The Girl Who Calls the Stars’ (Gekijoban Mahoka Koko no Rettosei: Hoshi wo Yobu Shojo) held an event on the Red Stage.
+At this year’s AnimeJapan, one of the biggest anime events in the country, The irregular at magic high school The Movie -The Girl Who Summons the Stars-’ (Gekijoban Mahoka Koko no Rettosei: Hoshi wo Yobu Shojo) held an event on the Red Stage.

 The guests were the main hero, Yuichi Nakamura (as Tatsuya Shiba), his younger sister and heroine of the movie Saori Hayami (as Miyuki Shiba) as well as Yumi Uchiyama (as Erika Chiba), Satomi Sato (as Mizuki Shibata), and Yoko Hikasa (as Angeline Kudou Shields).